 • Connect your Nest Thermostat.

-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, choose Thermostat and then select Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
-Choose the appropriate setting to change the temperature for that preset.
+The app also allows you to change the Nest's preset temperatures.
+From the home screen, choose Thermostat before selecting Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
+By selecting one of those three options, you can change the temperature for that preset.

 There are two ways you can set up a schedule on your Nest:

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it displays a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
+If you select this feature, it presents a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it will use.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and select the preset you want.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

 10. How to Set a Temperature Range on a Nest Thermostat